-- 1. Assessment of the impact of having about 1% of soil samples replaced by staff at the Hunter's Point site.
-Reviewed all the available information and assembled a scope of work to conduct a sensitivity analysis and risk assessment.
-Evaluation of claims that airborne dust from a former Naval site posed a cancer hazard to the community. - 2.
-Assessment of the potential adverse effects of vaping products containing nicotine and various flavorings.
-Considering the national concerns about whether E-cigarettes are a public health problem or a benefit to those who are trying to quit smoking (or both), this presents a classic opportunity for conducting a health risk assessment. - 3.
+- 1. Evaluation of nitrosamines in pharmaceuticals.
+Conducted a health risk assessment regarding Canadian consumers who ingested drugs which contained trace amounts of nitrosodimethylamine (NDMA) and/or nitrosodiethylamine (NDEA) for up to three years during which the contamination was present. - 2.
+Review of soil samples at a former Naval site.
+Reviewed all the available information and assembled a scope of work to conduct a sensitivity analysis and risk assessment. - 3.
+Assessment of the potential adverse effects of vaping products containing nicotine and various flavorings with consideration of national concerns about whether e-cigarettes are a public health problem or a benefit to those who are trying to quit smoking (or both). - 4.
 Evaluation of claims that airborne dust from a former Naval site posed a cancer hazard to the community.
 It was claimed that hundreds of persons who lived within 1⁄4 mile of a former Naval base had been exposed to airborne dust (soil) from the facility and that it had entered their homes and was causing adverse health effects.
 We evaluated the air and dust data; then conducted an assessment.